 As the Australian population continues to increase in age, supporting older adults to live meaningful and fulfilling lives for as long as possible has become a priority.
 The Knowledge and Implementation Hub team has created short easy-to-read summaries of the research evidence about meaningful lifestyle activities in aged care.

 This PubMed topic search is limited to home care and residential aged care settings.
 You can choose to view all citations, strongest evidence only (randomised controlled trials, systematic reviews, and guidelines), or free full-text articles.

 Navigating the sector

 Sometimes you need some background information or to know what is happening in the sector.
 The research and project supports section has lots of interesting and useful resources to help you start a project, plan a study or run a training session at work.Research and project supports

 Australian projects and initiatives

-The Hub has brought together information on current Australian research trials, projects, and initiatives focused on improving outcomes for people living with dementia at home and in residential care settings.
+The Hub team has brought together information on current Australian research trials, projects, and initiatives focused on strategies to engage aged care recipients in meaningful lifestyle activities.